jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 In the following, we will consider the input fields one by one.

-Input track.
-You can drag & drop the input track from your project within the tree area.
+**Input track** You can drag & drop the input track from your project within the tree area.
 Alternatively, you may click on the pink field “select element” and a new window will open, where you can select the track.

-Sequence source.
-Specify the reference genome or select *Custom* to specify the sequences location manually.
+**Sequence source** Specify the reference genome or select *Custom* to specify the sequences location manually.

-Independent strands.
-Select whether you want to handle sites from different strands independently; by default it is unchecked, and strands are not handled independently.
+**Independent strands** Select whether you want to handle sites from different strands independently; by default it is unchecked, and strands are not handled independently.

-Overlapping site selection mode.
-Choose one mode from the drop-down menu for the selection of sites.
+**Overlapping site selection mode** Choose one mode from the drop-down menu for the selection of sites.

 ![](media/74a6da052cb67fbeff4cd1de6980883e.png)